tschm/mosek-license-server/readme.md

 We solve a common problem here.
 Assume $20$ researchers work on $50$ different strategies.
-Using local copies of the same license file is a tedious exercise as he file needs to get updated once a year.
+Using local copies of the same license file is a tedious exercise as the file needs to get updated once a year.
 Rather, each strategy would connect to the server to fetch a license using the mosek_license Python package.
 Once the strategy expires we only need to update the server.
 No change for the strategies is required.